Cetate Synagogue: Architecture

 Cetate Synagogue is one of the most distinctive and original buildings in the city.
-It has an eclectic style, typical of the second half of the 19th century, with ornaments of Moorish architecture and decorations specific to Judaism.
+It has an eclectic style, typical of the second half of the 19th century, with ornaments of Moorish Revival and Romanesque Revival styles, with decorations specific to Judaism.
 The layout of the building is a central, cruciform one, to which the body of the vestibule, flanked by the two towers of the building, is added to the west.
 The main facade is built of apparent brick and glazed ceramic tiles.
 The alternation of the use of two-tone bricks draws geometric motifs on the entire surface of the main facade, but dominated by the large rose window, in which the symbol of the Star of David can be noticed.

 The entrance is made through a vestibule (pulish), which has two houses on the sides of the access stairs leading to the lodges reserved for women and to the towers.
 From the vestibule one enters into a rectangular room (heichal) reserved for men.
 It has wooden benches carved and covered with a dome on pendants, connected to deep space by four arches.
 Inside, the rich decorations and stained glass windows of great art are complemented by a Wegenstein organ, made by Carl Leopold Wegenstein in 1899.
-The capacity is about 3,000 people.
+The capacity is approximately 3,000 people.